thi-ng/umbrella/packages/meta-css/README.md

 - The `--no-write` flag is only used if `--bundle` is **disabled**
 - The `--out` file arg is only used if `--bundle` is **enabled**
+- The `--scope` option can be used to specify a suffix for all CSS classes.

 If bundling is disabled (default), each input `.mcss` file is converted individually and results are written to the same directory, but using `.css` as